 Perhaps you’re like us, and you don’t have an actual office in your home.
 We don’t have the need for a full separate office- but we did need a dedicated space to work for small amounts of time, while still being centrally located with the children.
 I know kitchen desks are supposedly “outdated”, but for us it was exactly what we wanted!

-Here is our why: a lot of homework for our older kids needs to be done on a computer now, and we don’t allow them (yet) to have their iPads etc. in their own rooms behind closed doors.
-So we keep our desktop in a central location- the kitchen!
-I also blog at the desk during the day and I want the kids to be playing around me where I can see them- like right here in our kitchen/living room.
-Other times I’ll work on my blog after the kids are asleep and I like that I can also be around my husband and (sort of) watch his shows with him.
+Here is our why: a lot of homework for our older kids needs to be done on a computer now, and of course we want the computer kept in a central location- the kitchen!
+I also use the desk for any work I am doing during the day when the kids are playing near me.
 Jose is a Realtor and will do some quick weekend work at the desk too… and we pay bills here, etc. All this to say- it is well used, but also ideal for being situated in our main living areas.

 When we planned this kitchen workspace, I was so inspired by Monika Hibbs’ kitchen desk (picture above!).
-I had to talk myself out of that beautiful open shelving though.
-It just isn’t practical since we don’t have an actual home office.
+I had to talk myself out of that beautiful open shelving – it just isn’t practical since we don’t have an actual home office.
 We have lots of ugly officey things that need to be hidden away behind cabinets, sadly.
 So cabinetry it was!

-First things first: Assess what kind of storage you need.
-Boxes, file holders, paper sorters, all of these are good.
+Obviously, assess what kind of storage you need.
 Every single item at your kitchen desk should have a dedicated place where it lives.
-Then figure out what items don’t need to be kept at the kitchen desk.
-For me, the first thing I did was move the craft supplies to a new location where the kids could reach it.
-Then I went to Target!
+If you can’t figure out a space- get rid of it.
+For me, I move the art supplies to a new location where the kids could reach it.

-These magazine file holders are great.
-They come in a few different colors.
+I love these to hold folders!
 The first file holder I dedicated just for the kids.
-Each child has their own folder for me to hold their longterm information that comes home from school: paperwork sent home in the beginning of the school year, class info, etc. In the other magazine file holder are folders for Jose and I: paperwork involving home, insurance etc. I love these holders because they keep the folders upright and make everything so much cleaner looking!
+Each child has their own folder inside with their name on it.
+The individual folders hold all that paperwork sent home from school like field trips, class info, etc. In the other magazine file holder are more folders for Jose and I: paperwork involving home, insurance etc. I love these holders because they keep the folders upright and make everything so much cleaner looking!

 The plastic basket on the bottom left keeps what a person without babies would keep in a desk drawer.
 Camille is only 2 and she loves to explore all our drawers, so we keep scissors, tape, envelopes etc. in the basket and the desk drawer sits empty for now.
 Childproofin, baby!
-The basket on the right holds computer items: extra cords, chargers, USB pieces, etc.
+The basket on the right holds office supplies.

 This is our landing pad with slots for mail located in our mudroom.
 It helps us keep all the mail and paper clutter from piling up.
 If I you don’t have a dedicated spot like this, put up a letter bin next to your desk to keep my mail and all paperwork that floats in and out of the house in one spot.
 This person has four: